Developmental Editing for Fiction

 Designed for anyone who wants to learn the essentials of developmental editing for fiction or who wants a comprehensive refresher and reboot for their current developmental editing process.

-The 6 lessons in this class, along with the forum, cover what you need to know to succeed as a developmental editor for commercial and literary fiction.
+The 9 classes in this course, along with the forum and instructor office hours, cover what you need to know to succeed as a developmental editor for commercial and literary fiction.

 Create a Rewarding Career as a Freelance Developmental Editor for Fiction